nf-core/stats/pages/community/github.md

     y=total_github_members
 />

+> By default, organisation membership is private.
+This is why you'll see a lower number if you visit the nf-core organisation page and are not a member.

 ## GitHub Contributors

 Anybody can fork nf-core repositories and open a pull-request.
 Here we count how many different people have contributed at least one commit to an nf-core repository, or created or commented on an issue or pull-request.